coderefinery/TTT4HPC_parallel_workflows/content/pitfalls/concurrency_issues.md

 # Concurrency issues

-Probably the most common issues when running embarassingly, or in general parallel computations, arises due to concurrency issuees, where multiple threads try to modify the same source or the same element.
+Probably the most common issues when running embarrassingly, or in general parallel computations, arises due to concurrency issues, where multiple threads try to modify the same source or the same element.
-Here, we will give some examples of issue sthat can arise
+Here, we will give some examples of issues that can arise

 ## Concurrent File Access